HEASARC/heasarc-tutorials/tutorials/mission_specific_analyses/swift/getting-started-swift-xrt.md

-Our approach is not entirely comparable to that of [Chomiuk et al. (2014)](https://ui.adsabs.harvard.edu/abs/2014ApJ...788..130C/abstract), as they generated week-averaged Swift-XRT spectra, not spectra from individual observations; combined Swift-XRT spectra are outside the scope of this demonstration however.
+Our approach is not entirely comparable to that of [Chomiuk et al. (2014)](https://ui.adsabs.harvard.edu/abs/2014ApJ...788..130C/abstract), as they generated week-averaged Swift-XRT spectra, not spectra from individual observations; creating combined Swift-XRT spectra is outside the scope of this demonstration, however.

 By default, a model for each spectrum will be set up, with like parameters in each